graycoreio/daffodil/libs/configurable-product/README.md

 npm install @daffodil/configurable-product
 ```

 The `@daffodil/configurable-product` package is intended for use in conjuction with the `@daffodil/product` package.
-After installing the `@daffodil/product` package, import the `DaffConfigurableProductMagentoDriverModule` and the `DaffConfigurableProductStateModule` into your app.
-These will add the `DAFF_CONFIGURABLE_PRODUCT_STORE_FEATURE_KEY` to the app root redux state along with configurable product state.
+After installing the `@daffodil/product` package, import the `DaffConfigurableProductStateModule`.
+This module will add the `DAFF_CONFIGURABLE_PRODUCT_STORE_FEATURE_KEY` to the app root redux state along with configurable product state.